Comparison of Acuity Brands Inc. (AYI) and Hubbell Incorporated (NYSE:HUBB) | New Business Observer

 |18.04

-We can see in table 1 the earnings per share, top-line revenue and valuation of Acuity Brands Inc. and Hubbell Incorporated.
-Hubbell Incorporated is observed to has lower revenue and earnings than Acuity Brands Inc. The business that is more affordable between the two has a lower price-to-earnings ratio.
-Acuity Brands Inc.’s shares have been trading at lower price-to-earnings ratio which means it is presently more affordable than Hubbell Incorporated.
+Table 1 showcases the gross revenue, earnings per share (EPS) and valuation of Acuity Brands Inc. and Hubbell Incorporated.
+Hubbell Incorporated is observed to has lower revenue and earnings than Acuity Brands Inc. The company with a lower P/E ratio is currently more affordable of the two stocks.
+Acuity Brands Inc. is currently more affordable than Hubbell Incorporated, because it’s trading at a lower P/E ratio.

 Profitability